natalia-spichekova/practice_task/README.md

 # Sentiment analysis on Large Movie Review Dataset

 ## Project description
-The goal of the project is to create and analyse models for sentiment analysis created for Large Movie Review Dataset.
+The goal of the project is to create and analyze models for sentiment analysis created for Large Movie Review Dataset.

 Decsription of models and their evaluation is available at *Sent_analysis_report.ipynb* file.